-We look forward to keeping you posted on weekly blog updates.
+We look forward to keeping you updated on our project developments.

-We thank you for your continued support and we look forward to keeping you updated on our progress.
+The Awamaki staff, and members of our cooperatives, thank you for your interest.
+We look forward to keeping you updated on our progress!